 ‘응용 분야 포스트카드'는 특정 응용 분야에 대한 간단한 이해 자료로 몇 분 안에 쉽게 이해할 수 있도록 작성되었습니다.

 LINTECH has worked closely with SPI Lasers for many years.
 As a laser module integrator, LINTECH uses the SPI laser system mainly for marking and engraving applications.
 In addition to the production of laser systems, LINTECH also offer their... read more >

 variMODE is a new feature designed to overcome the limitations of previous lasers, giving a more flexible approach to laser processing.
 Using a novel, all-in-fiber technique the output beam quality and mode profile can be selected in real time to... read more >

 Laser cutting, laser drilling, laser ablation – there are so many different processes that lasers can be applied to that sometimes it is difficult making out the wood from the trees.
 Here we will try to cut through all the mumbo jumbo, tech talk... read more >

 Resistor trimming is a standard process in the electronics industry.
 Both thin film and thick film resistors are trimmed to fine-tune their resistance.
 They are designed so that after deposition, their resistance value is lower than required, and... read more >

-Laser cutting of sheet metals is a well established production method, with many thousands of cutting systems operating worldwide.
+Sheet metal laser cutting is a well-established production method, with many thousands of cutting systems operating worldwide.
 In the last 10 years solid-state fiber-coupled lasers such as fiber and disk systems have become the laser of choice,... read more >

 E-mobility is a major trend in automotive and many other industries.
 Lasers are already very actively involved in vehicle and parts production and this trend will continue with the switch from Internal combustion engine (ICE) models to electric... read more >